Aggravated Assault Laws in Florida

 Aggravated assault with a deadly weapon or similar in Florida is very different than simple assault.
 As a serious felony offense, the penalties can last forever.
 With a skilled aggravated assault attorney at Mitkevicius Law, PLLC, you can protect yourself and get the best outcome possible.

 Attorney Josef Mitkevicius has more than ten years of experience that he will use to fight for you.
-Contact us at 850-361-2142 to schedule a free consultation.
+Contact our Pensacola defense firm at 850-361-2142 to schedule a free consultation with an experienced criminal lawyer Florida.